Your Passport to Learning Overseas

 Why study abroad?
 Simply put, it’s your chance to make a valuable connection between the classroom and real-world experience.
 Along the way, you get to explore different ways of thinking, communicating, working, learning, and living.

-We have more than 60 programs in 32 countries, giving you the opportunity to go to college in Australia, practice peace building while at school in Africa, intern in London, or enhance second language skills over a summer in Argentina, China, France, Germany or Jordan.
+We have more than 60 programs in 32 countries, giving you the opportunity to go to college in Australia, practice peace building while at school in South Africa, intern in London, or enhance second language skills over a summer in Argentina, China, France, Germany or Jordan.
 The possibilities are endless.

 Take a look around these pages to find out more about why we’re the best study abroad school for you.
 Visit the world section of our virtual tour, and take a look at videos of Goucher students telling about their study abroad experiences.
 We also have a list of frequently asked questions and a full menu of current study abroad programs.